cnsuhao/gpu-freedom/README.txt

 Targeted platform
 -----------------
-client GUI will run on Windows, Linux and MacOSX (everywhere where Lazarus runs) client core will run on Windows, Linux and MacOSX (everywhere where freepascal runs), it will also feature an interative console similar to Mutella server will run on Windows, Linux, MacOSX, several Unix flavors (everywhere where PHP/mySQL run on Apache)
+client GUI will run on Windows, Linux and MacOSX (everywhere where Lazarus runs) client core will run on Windows, Linux and MacOSX (everywhere where freepascal runs), if the processor has multiple cores, the user can choose to run multiple cores in parallel it will also feature an interative console similar to Mutella server will run on Windows, Linux, MacOSX, several Unix flavors (everywhere where PHP/mySQL run on Apache)